-- if $x \in firmCand$ , then x is a firm candidate (i.e. he or she has been endorsed according to CONICET rules); - if $x \in voted$ , then x has already issued his or her vote; and - votes is the list of votes issued so far.
+- if x ∈ firmCand, then x is a firm candidate (i.e. he or she has been endorsed according to CONICET rules); Web voting system - if $x \in voted$, then x has already issued his or her vote; and - votes is the list of votes issued so far.

-We used $\mathbb{P}$ instead of $\mathbb{F}$ for a variable whenever it was not necessary, a cardinality condition (for example, there is no cardinality condition over firmCand).
+We used \mathbb{P} instead of \mathbb{F} for a variable whenever it was not necessary, a cardinality condition (for example, there is no cardinality condition over firmCand).
 Note the particular type for votes: is not just a list of researchers but a list of finite sets of researchers, as voters can vote for up to three candidates.
-It would have been better to declare votes as bag ( $\mathbb{F}RSCH$ ) but Fastest (the MBT tool used for testing) does not currently supports bags.
+It would have been better to declare votes as bag ($\mathbb{F}RSCH$) but Fastest (the MBT tool used for testing) does not currently supports bags.